-Picayune Cellars was founded in 2010 by Jennifer Roberts and Claire Weinkauf.
+Picayune Cellars was founded in 2011 by Jennifer Roberts and Claire Weinkauf.
 Claire grew up in Auvergne France (about in the center of the country – a region known for its fabulous cheeses).
-She has plenty of International wine making experience.
+She has plenty of international wine making experience.
 Earning a wine degree in Chile she moved back to France and worked a harvest in Saint-Émilion and the Côte du Rhône.
 She worked in both Chile and Argentina and met a winemaker who would play a prominent role in her wine career and who she considers a role model – Paul Hobbs.
 In 2006 he invited her to come to California; she then worked for him (Paul Hobbs Winery and Imports) in neighboring Sonoma County.

 While at a party in 2011 a winemaker brought some shiners of Sauvignon Blanc.
 After tasting this wine Claire was intrigued.
 She understood he had one barrel of this wine – but in actuality he had almost 17 barrels of this wine.
 Claire describes chatting with her friend Jennifer Roberts via a Gmail Chat and asking her if she would be interested in partnering on purchasing this much Sauvignon Blanc.
 Jennifer soon agreed; this was the initial wine produced by Picayune Cellars.